top of page

 Caring for one another is a basic biblical requirement for Christian

 community.
-In this paper we will study the principles, approaches and issues required for developing the skill and discernment needed for effective care within the Body of Christ.
+In this paper we will study the biblical principles, approaches and issues required for developing the skill and discernment needed for effective care within the Body of Christ.

 Dr Peter Reynolds